UniKatya/Milestone2_Group19/documents/Unit_Testing_Report.md

 - **Tested Function/Module**
   - `remove_food_from_meal_plan(meal_plan, food_name, quantity)`
 - **Description**
   - This function removes a food item from the meal plan.
-The input is the meal plan and the selected meal food.
+The input is the meal plan, the selected food item and it's quantity.
 The output is the updated meal plan.
 - **1) Valid Input and Expected Output**

 | **Valid Input**                                     | **Expected Output**         |